GreedyGame/greedygame-docs/docs/unity-faq.md

 ```

 ### **How do I pass relevant GDPR information to GreedyGame's SDK?**
 The GGConfig object that you pass during initialization contains an API for setting Non personalized ads to conform to GDPR.
-So if you detect a user who hasnt given consent then during initialization of the SDK you should pass config after setting the NPA flag.
-Setting it to true will serve non personalized ads only.
+So if you detect a user who hasn't given consent then during initialization of the SDK you should pass config after setting the NPA flag.
+Setting it to true will serve non-personalized ads only.
 ```
 GGConfig config = new GGConfig();
 config.EnableNpa (true);